 About

 With the upcoming Complex Anarchism Symposium, we will be exploring the intersection between anarchism and complexity science.
 Anarchy, despite its popular definition as a state of disorder, is rather a mode of being where we organize ourselves voluntarily, that is, without coercion from a central controller or hierarchical system.
+Such decentralized organization happens to be a characteristic feature of many complex systems -- with their many interacting components, these systems exhibit emergent patterns and self-organized goals.
 During the symposium, we aim to apply and explore the interplay between these practices and concepts in order to experiment with alternative ways to organize our society.

 Below you can find more information on suggested topics, methodology and ways to contribute.
 In our vision text you can find more background info on the motivations and ideas underpinning this event.